An article about the Best Things to Do and See in San Ignacio, Belize including the ATM Cave, river tubing and much more.

 They also offer competitive tour prices so you can just directly book everything from them.
 My room even had a mini-fridge so I stored there a lot of cheap snacks from downtown (seriously, prices at Belize’s touristy restaurants are very high for Central American standards!).

-Later this month I will be back to Belize (this time on the Caribbean side) as I’ll make my way back to Mexico and yes, I would definitely recommend you to experience the Cayo region of this wonderful country.
+Later this month I will be back to Belize (check some of the best things to do in Belize here) as I’ll make my way back to Mexico and yes, I would definitely recommend you to experience the Cayo region of this wonderful country.
 It’s like nothing you’ll ever see in Mexico or Guatemala.

-Have you ever been to San Ignacio, Belize?
+Have you ever been to San Ignacio?
 Would you like to?
+What were some of your favorite things to do and see in San Ignacio?
 Share your thoughts and let me know what you think!